The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Gravitational Wave Background Estimates

 \autoref{tab:optstat} and \autoref{fig:optstat_spatial_compare} summarize the optimal-statistic analysis of the 12.5-year dataset.
 As in \citetalias{abb+18b}, we computed two variants of the statistic: a \emph{fixed-noise} version obtained by fixing the pulsar red-noise parameters to their maximum a posteriori values in Bayesian runs that include a spatially uncorrelated common-spectrum process; and a \emph{noise-marginalized} version \citep{vite18}, which has proved more accurate when pulsars have intrinsic red noise, and which is sampled over 10,000 red-noise parameter vectors drawn from those same posteriors.
 For each variant, we computed versions of the statistic tailored to HD, monopolar, and dipolar spatial corrections.

 We recovered similarly low S/N for all three correlation patterns, indicating that the optimal statistic cannot distinguish among them.
 Nevertheless, these results are markedly different from those of \citetalias{abb+18b}, which found no trace of correlations.
-The highest S/N is found for the monopolar process, which may seem in conflict with the Bayes factors of \autoref{tab:spatial_bfs_single}; however, we point out that the corresponding amplitude estimate $\hat{A}^2$ is a factor of two lower than implied by the \Acp\ posterior.
+The highest S/N is found for the monopolar process, which may seem in conflict with the Bayes factors of \autoref{tab:spatial_bfs_single}; however,\autoref{fig:optstat_spatial_compare} shows that the corresponding amplitude estimate $\hat{A}^2$ is more than a factor of two lower than implied by the \Acp\ posterior, shown there by the dashed curve.
 A compatible amplitude estimate is found only for the HD process.
 In other words, the optimal-statistic analysis is consistent with the Bayesian analysis.
 They agree on the presence of an HD-correlated process at the common amplitude indicated by the Bayesian analysis, and both find it strongly unlikely that there are monopolar or dipolar processes of equal amplitude.
+These optimal-statistic results are robust with respect to changing $\gamma$ within the range recovered in \autoref{fig:cRN_spectrum}.

 \autoref{fig:optstat_ang} shows the angular distribution of cross-correlated power for both \citetalias{abb+18a} and \citetalias{aab+20}, as obtained by grouping pulsar pairs into angular-separation bins (with each bin hosting a similar number of pairs).
 The error bars show the standard deviations of angular separations and cross-correlated power within each bin.
 The dashed and dotted lines show the values expected theoretically from HD- and monopolar-correlated processes with amplitudes set from the measured $\hat{A}^2$ (the first column of \autoref{tab:optstat}).
 While errors are smaller for \citetalias{aab+20} than for \citetalias{abb+18a}, neither correlation pattern is visually apparent.